briang8/MallOutbreak/README.md

-# Mall Outbreak
+# Mall Breakout

-Mall Outbreak is a top-down Unity action game with five playable levels.
+Mall Breakout is a top-down Unity action game with five playable levels.
 The player clears zombies, collects level items, opens a chest, and exits to the next stage.

 ## Gameplay Loop